Keto Rice Crispy Treats

 Arman’s recipe tips and variations

-• Add marshmallow flavor.
+- Add marshmallow flavor.
 Stir in one teaspoon of marshmallow extract.
 If you don’t have any, I find vanilla extract to be a good substitute.
-Alternatively, you can make sugar-free marshmallows!
+Alternatively, you can make sugar-free marshmallows.

-• Use a sharp, warm knife.
+- Use a sharp, warm knife.
 When slicing the bars, I find it makes less mess if I use a sharp knife that’s been run under hot water right before slicing.

 Storage instructions

 To store: Crispy treats tend to become sticky and gooey when left at room temperature for too long.
 As such, it’s best for them to be stored in the refrigerator, covered.
 They will keep fresh for up to 2 weeks.
-Let the treats sit at room temperature for 30 minutes prior to enjoying it.
+Let the treats sit at room temperature for 30 minutes prior to enjoying them.

 To freeze: Place keto Krispie treats in a ziplock bag and store in the freezer for up to 6 months.
+Thaw overnight in the fridge rather than at room temperature to prevent them from going soggy.

 More no bake keto dessert recipes to try